Ashwini-27529/Sarcasm-Detection-in-News-Headline-Using-DistilBERT/README.md

 MCA Final year Research paper based project - Sarcasm Detection in news headline using DistilBERT a lightweight transformer based approach

 ## Project Overview
-[cite_start]This research addresses the challenge of identifying sarcasm in brief, context-sparse news headlines[cite: 1, 151]. [cite_start]While social media platforms offer cues like hashtags and emojis, news headlines rely purely on subtle linguistic incongruity[cite: 12, 169, 1301]. [cite_start]This project employs **DistilBERT**, a lightweight transformer model, to achieve a balance between high detection accuracy and computational efficiency suitable for real-time deployment[cite: 46, 105, 1226].
+This research addresses the challenge of identifying sarcasm in brief, context-sparse news headlines.
+While social media platforms offer cues like hashtags and emojis, news headlines rely purely on subtle linguistic incongruity.
+This project employs **DistilBERT**, a lightweight transformer model, to achieve a balance between high detection accuracy and computational efficiency suitable for real-time deployment.

 ## Key Features
-* [cite_start]**Architectural Efficiency:** Uses DistilBERT, which is 40% smaller and 60% faster than BERT-base while retaining 95-97% of its performance[cite: 93, 100, 103, 864].
+* **Architectural Efficiency:** Uses DistilBERT, which is 40% smaller and 60% faster than BERT-base while retaining 95-97% of its performance.
-* [cite_start]**Precision-Oriented:** The model follows a conservative classification strategy, prioritizing high precision (reliability) to minimize false positives in media monitoring[cite: 121, 928, 1132].
+* **Precision-Oriented:** The model follows a conservative classification strategy, prioritizing high precision (reliability) to minimize false positives in media monitoring.
-* [cite_start]**Interpretability:** Employs visual analytics such as confusion matrices and ROC curves to demystify model behavior[cite: 120, 216, 704].
+* **Interpretability:** Employs visual analytics such as confusion matrices and ROC curves to demystify model behavior.

 ## Dataset
 The dataset used for this project is the **News Headlines Dataset for Sarcasm Detection** from Kaggle.